mrjestone/collably-cohort1/02_1STPUSH/README.md

 2.  **Connect Your Local Project:**
     *   On the new repository page, GitHub will show you a URL.
 Copy the HTTPS URL.
-    *   Go back to your `collably-bootcamp` folder in your VS Code terminal (the same one from yesterday).
+    *   Go back to your `collably-bootcamp` folder in your VS Code terminal (the same one from previous task).
     *   Run the following command, replacing `<URL>` with the one you just copied:
         ```bash
         git remote add origin <URL>